 Limitations or Cons of AWS Lambda

-- The AWS Lambda allows you to use limited amount of compute and storage resources that can run and store functions.
+The AWS Lambda allows you to use a limited amount of computing and storage resources that can run and store functions.
 The following limits may vary per-region and can be increased on request.

 - Concurrent executions – 1000